top of page

 Ubuntu - African philosophy of unity

-The anthropologist offered some fun to children from one of the tribes in Africa.
+The anthropologist offered some fun to children from one of the African tribes.

 He placed the basket full of fruit next to one of the trees and told the children that whoever reached the basket first would be rewarded with all the sweet fruit.
 When he said they could start running, they held hands and ran together, then sat down and ate the fruit together.